Ayushverma8/Business-Bot-With-Engati/README.md

 ## Building the Idea
 We started by charting out the various major features/information and functionalities the bot could offer to the user-

-Given below is an brief list of functionalities of the bot-
+Given below is a brief list of functionalities of the bot-

 **Services & Stores Catalogue** - Gives a carousel of services, stores and amenities in the mall.